swim-io/wormhole/relayer/spy_relayer/SWIM_SETUP.md

 2. `PRIVATE_KEYS` - Private keys of engine wallets, one private key per chain.
 3. `SUPPORTED_TOKENS` - array of JSON objects with supported tokens and their chain IDs.
 Used for validation on listener.
 4. `SPY_SERVICE_FILTERS` - only allows VAAs that are from the corresponding contract address + chain ID combo to be processed by the engine.
-5. `SWIM_EVM_ROUTING_ADDRESS` - address of routing contract.
+5. `SWIM_EVM_ROUTING_ADDRESS` - address of EVM routing contract.
 Need this to validate where VAAs are coming from as well as to relay them.
+6. `SWIM_SOLANA_ROUTING_ADDRESS` - address of solana routing contract.
+7. `SWIM_TWO_POOL_ADDRESS` - solana address of Two Pool program.
+Used to generate transactions when relaying solana.
+8. `SWIM_USD_MINT_ADDRESS` - solana address of swimUSD.
+Used for relaying solana.

 ## `PRIVATE_KEYS`